OWASP/SecureTea-Project/README.md

 ### How it functions:

 -   Keep track of the movement of the mouse/touchpad
--   Detect who access the laptop with mouse/touchpad is installed
+-   Detect who accesses your device(laptop/server/other iot device) with mouse/touchpad installed.
--   Send warning messages on Twitter/SMS/Slack/Telegram
+-   Send warning messages on Twitter/Twilio-SMS/Slack/Telegram.
+More features on the way.

 ## Objective